open-resources/dash_curriculum/tutorial/part4/chapter12.md

 ```

-If we were to put this is `className` terms, this means the the default setting of the `dbc.Row` margin is `mt-0`.
-This follows a naming convention `property-side-size`, where `property`, when it comes to [spacing][11], can be one of:
+If we were to put this is `className` terms, this means the the default setting of the `dbc.Row` margin is `mt-0` which translates to `margin at top is zero`.
+This follows a naming convention `property-side-size`, where `property`, when it comes to [spacing][12], can be one of:

 - `m` - `margin`, the space between a parent and a child component.
 - `p` -  `padding`, component and features of that component such as text.